amrit-eu/amrit-repos/python-kubernetes-helm/README.md

     ```

 3. #### Deploy to Kubernetes using Helm

+   The Helm charts are configured to deploy images that are part of the Argo toolbox.
+The ingress routes requests to the different service backends.

    ```shell
    helm install python-kubernetes .\helm-chart\
    kubectl get pods
    kubectl port-forward {pod-name} 8000:8000
    ```
-   The /hello-world endpoint should then be available on http://localhost:8000/hello-world
+   The /hello-world endpoint should then be available on http://localhost:8000/argo-toolbox/api/boilerplate/hello-world

     Uninstall the Helm deployment using
     ```shell